-The Member, Financial Services Tribunal (FST) is appointed by the Lieutenant Governor in Council under provisions in the Financial Services Commission of Ontario Act, 1997.
-The FST is composed of the Chair, two Vice-Chairs, and between six and twelve Members and all of whom are part-time members.
+The Member, Financial Services Tribunal (FST) is appointed by the Lieutenant Governor in Council under provisions in the Financial Services Tribunal Act, 2017 (the "Act").
+The FST is composed of the Chair, two Vice-Chairs, and at least six Members and all of whom are part-time members.
 In addition, the FST has two full time staff - the Registrar and Assistant Registrar.

-The Member, FST is accountable to carry out authorities and responsibilities as assigned to an FST Member by Management Board of Cabinet directives, The Financial Services Commission of Ontario Act, 1997 and related statutes/regulations, and the Memorandum of Understanding between the Minister of Finance and Chair, FSCO and Chair, FST and CEO, FSCO and the Superintendent of Financial Services.
+The Member, FST is accountable to carry out authorities and responsibilities as assigned to an FST Member by Management Board of Cabinet directives, the Act, and related statutes/regulations, and any Memoranda of Understanding between the Minister of Finance and Chair, FST.

-To act as a Member of the FST, an independent quasi-judicial agency which carries out adjudicative functions in connection with appeals or reviews of the decisions or notices of proposal or notices of intended decision of the CEO of FSRA under applicable legislation of the Superintendent of Financial Services or the Deposit Insurance Corporation of Ontario.
+To act as a Member of the FST, an independent quasi-judicial agency which carries out adjudicative functions in connection with appeals or reviews of the decisions or notices of proposal or notices of intended decision of the CEO of FSRA under applicable legislation.

 To conduct pre-hearings so as to facilitate a fair, timely and effective hearing, and to chair/participate on tribunal panels to hear/consider evidence and submissions, and issue tribunal decisions/rulings.
 To attend and participate in meetings of FST members and provide services as determined at such meetings or at the request of the FST Chair.

 The Member, FST may carry out the following responsibilities alone as a single adjudicator or as part of a tribunal panel as determined by the Chair and in accordance with applicable law including the Statutory Powers and Procedure Act (SPPA).